 FMVSS 205 — This sets clear standards for automotive window transparency and the strength of automotive glass required to keep occupants inside the vehicle during accidents.
 That right there, sounds like strong glass, right?

-The windshield is made of laminated glass, where the side windows are tempered glass.
+The windshield is made of laminated glass, and the side windows are tempered glass.
 Laminated glass is two layers of glass with a layer of polyvinyl butyral in the middle.
 The PVB allows the glass to absorb energy and makes it stronger than typical glass, which both helps maintain the roof space in a roll over and prevents passengers from being ejected through the windshield.
 I strongly suspect that laminated glass would not yield to a vehicle headrest prong.

 Tempered glass is glass that is heated and quickly cooled.
 What this does is allow the outside layers, which are cooler, to contract and compress, but the inside, which is still hot, is able to expand, making the glass extremely strong both when put until tensile and compressive forces.
 Tempered glass is somewhere between 5 and 10 times stronger than standard glass.
 While this process makes strong glass, it does make the edges weaker, which is why those edges are ground and smoothed down (look at the top of your windows to see what I’m talking about).
 Might this weakness be how a vehicle headrest can break a vehicle window?
 Arguably yes, but! let’s look again at our myth.